 EVENTS OF DEFAULT.
-Upon the occurrence of an event of default, with certain exceptions, the trustee or the holders of at least 25% in principal amount of the then outstanding senior subordinated notes may accelerate the maturity of all the senior subordinated notes as provided in the senior subordinated indepture
+Upon the occurrence of an event of default (as defined in the senior subordinated indenture), with certain exceptions, the trustee or the holders of at least 25% in principal amount of the then outstanding senior subordinated notes may accelerate the maturity of all the senior subordinated notes as provided in the senior subordinated indenture.